 The experiments are available as PDF files under Laboratory Experiments on Sakai for students enrolled in the course.
 The experiments may be copied and printed using Adobe Acrobat Reader.
-A notebook containing a copy of each experiment is available at each station.
-You need not bring your own copy.
+A notebook containing a copy of each experiment is available at each station

-Definitions and calculations of standard deviations and propagation of error analyses are available in many standard works on analytical or physical chemistry (including Harris, OUANTITATIVE CHEMICAL ANALYSIS).
+Additional information that may be useful for this course is available on the CHEM 446 Home Page.
+Definitions and calculations of standard deviations and propagation of error analyses are available in many standard works on analytical or physical chemistry (including Harris, QUANTITATIVE CHEMICAL ANALYSIS).